jamztang/JTRevealSidebarDemo/README.md

 ### Installation

-Include all files in JTRevealSidebarV2/*.h and JTRevealSidebarV2/*.m into your project.
+Include all header and implementation files in JTRevealSidebarV2/ into your project.

 ### Setting up your first sidebar, configure your viewController and conform to the JTRevealSidebarV2Delegate